 Your doctor may suggest a blood test to check for Celiac disease (gluten intolerance) if you are experiencing diarrhea or diarrhea and constipation (a positive test should be confirmed by a biopsy).
 Unless there are “warning” signs this is generally all that is needed to diagnose IBS.

 There currently is no consistent biological marker of IBS that can be tested to make the diagnosis.
 Research interest is underway to find a biological marker, or set of markers.
-They include use of a blood test, stool sample, or tissue sample from the colon.
+They include the use of a blood test, stool sample, or tissue sample from the colon.
 These would enhance the diagnostic accuracy of symptom criteria.

 What if the test results are negative?